Yurimcalex/Mind_reader/README.md

 This is the card game.
 User memorizes a card and computer guesses this card.

-The game engin realized on DOM nanipulation.
+The game engin realized on HTML5 Canvas drawing.
 This is a pure javascript without any frameworks and libraries.
 Only in testing process used Mocha and Chai.